yu-ming-chen/tp/docs/DeveloperGuide.md

 This section elaborates on the implementations of the commands available in NUSave.

 #### 4.3.1.
-Add Commands
+Add commands

 This section describes the details surrounding events at which users would wish to add information into NUSave.
 Specifically, when a user wishes to create a new budget to the Main Page, or when a user wishes to add an expenditure to a budget.

 ##### 4.3.1.1.
-Create Budget
+Create budget

 (Contributed by Yu Ming)

-This section explains the `Create Budget Command`.
+This section elaborates on the `CreateBudgetCommand`.

-The following activity diagram to shows the events that occur when the user executes the Create Budget Command.
+The following activity diagram shows the events that occur when the user executes the `CreateBudgetCommand`.

 ![CreateBudgetCommand Activity Diagram](diagrams/commandsPlantUML/diagram/CreateBudgetCommandActivity.png)

-Figure 4.3.1.1: Activity diagram for create budget command.
+Figure 4.3.1.1: Activity diagram of the `CreateBudgetCommand`.

-The following command occurs in the `Main Page` of NUSave, and results in the specified budget being created in NUSave.
+The command occurs in the `Main Page` of NUSave and results in the specified budget being created in NUSave.
 This command therefore requires a compulsory name to specify the name of the budget to be created.

-The following Sequence Diagram shows the interaction between the `Logic` component and `Model` component of NUSave depicting a scenario when the user wants to create a budget for his Temasek Hall basketball CCA by entering the command `create n/Temasek Hall Basketball p/100`.
+The following sequence diagram shows the interaction between the `Logic` component and `Model` component of NUSave depicting a scenario when the user wants to create a budget for his Temasek Hall Basketball CCA by entering the command `create n/Temasek Hall Basketball p/100`.

 ![CreateBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/CreateBudgetCommand.png)

-Figure 4.3.1.2: Sequence diagram for create budget command in main page view.
+Figure 4.3.1.2: Sequence diagram of the `CreateBudgetCommand`.

->Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+> Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 1. The `LogicManager` uses the `MainPageParser` to parse the given user input.